noahp/kl2_qfn_breakout/sw/README.md

 How to set up toolchain + debugger
 =====
 I'm using gcc-arm, codeblocks, and SEGGER J-Link.
+Note that I had good results with a project directory path with no spaces.

 Setup
 -----